-In the fall or spring semester, graduate degree students must enroll in a minimum of 8 credit hours, and diploma students and visiting students must enroll in a minimum of 9 credit hours (including major ensemble).
+In the fall or spring semester, graduate degree students must enroll in a minimum of 8 credit hours, and diploma students and visiting students must enroll in a minimum of 10 credit hours (including major ensemble).
 With the prior approval of the director of graduate studies, part-time enrollment in one or more academic course(s) is permitted for master's and doctoral students for a maximum of two semesters before the last semester of the degree.
 Part-time master's students may enroll for a maximum of 5 credit hours, and part-time doctoral students for a maximum of 7 credit hours.
 Part-time enrollment may not include performance (individual studio) study or chamber music and is not available for diploma or visiting students.
 Part-time students will not be required to enroll in major ensemble.
 Financial aid is not available to part-time students.

 Master's students who are in their final semester of coursework and have fewer than 6 credits of required coursework remaining may register for just those credit hours, plus 2 credits of major ensemble if required for the degree.
 In that final semester, registration in fewer than 8 credits is not possible if the final requirement includes performance (individual studio) study.
 Master's students who register in performance study must enroll in a minimum of 8 credits in that semester.
 Doctoral students who are in or past their final semester of required coursework may enroll in fewer than 8 credit hours.
-Students should consult other offices in the Jacobs School of Music and the university to determine the effect of parttime enrollment on financial aid, international student status, insurance, and other issues.
-In the summer term, the minimum enrollment is 4 credit hours for all visiting students.
+Students should consult other offices in the Jacobs School of Music and the university to determine the effect of part-time enrollment on financial aid, international student status, insurance, and other issues.